OctopusDeploy/docs/docs/administration/workers/index.md

 position: 1400
 ---

 Your deployment process will normally need to deal with packages and execute scripts.
 Quite often, those packages will be pushed across to a Tentacle or SSH deployment target, and your scripts will execute on those machines.
-However, many deployments don't need a Tentacle or SSH target - like deployments to cloud services or similar.
-In thess cases, it would be annoying if you had to set up a Tentacle or SSH target just to push a package to an API, or run a script when you don't care where that script runs.
+However, many deployments don't need a Tentacle or SSH target - like deployments to cloud services.
+In these cases, it would be annoying if you had to set up a Tentacle or SSH target just to push a package to an API or run a script when you don't care where that script runs.

 In Octopus, a worker is used to run steps in a deployment processes that do not run on a deployment target.